jayrahdevore/Attiny85Morse/README.md

 ### Future Improvements
 * Use hardware timer interrupts instead of `_delay_()` functions, to permit multitasking
-* Rework connections to allow bit-shifting code golf to replace `if` statements
+* Rework connections to allow bit-shifting to replace `if` statements
 * Lay out a PCB with SMD components for a smaller size
 * Swap out output transistors with an optoisolator
 * Use radio power (for radio integration)
-* Add electronic keying for traditional keyed radios
+* Add in-software electronic keying for traditional keyed radios
-* Learn morse code